rakus/quick_change_directory/README.md

 2. The character '+' is equivalent to '*'.
 The '+' doesn't need escaping on the command line.

-3. Every word, that does not end with a '/' gets a '*' appended before it is joined with the next word with a '/'.
+3. Every parameter, that does not end with a '/' gets a '*' appended before it is joined with the next word with a '/'.
    So:
    * `Hallo World`  -> `Hallo*/World*`
    * `Hallo/ World` -> `Hallo/World*`